yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 State:        created
 ```

-Time to create the dasboard app and note down its name as well:
+Time to create the Dasboard app and note down its name as well:
 ```{.copyWrapper}
 heroku create
 ```